Funny German Phrases: Learn 10 Hilarious Expressions | German Everywhere

 This phrase is a bit morbid, but that's why it's so funny.
 "Ins Gras beißen" literally means "bite the grass", which sounds like someone went on a picnic and decided to treat themselves to greenery.

 But no, in fact it means that something screamed, roared, went to the eternal hunting grounds.
-For example, if your favorite blender breaks, you can dramatically exclaim, "Mein Mixer hat ins Gras gebissen!" and everyone will know that you are mourning the loss of your kitchen appliance.
+For example, if your favourite blender breaks, you can dramatically exclaim, "Mein Mixer hat ins Gras gebissen!" and everyone will know that you are mourning the loss of your kitchen appliance.

 "Auf die Palme bringen"